Garage fire displaces Champaign residents

 The residents had found the fire in their garage and called for help.

-Firefighters found heavy smoke and flames coming from the garage of the single-story house.
-They quickly put the fire out and confirmed that it had started in the garage.
+Firefighters found smoke and flames coming from the garage of the single-story house.
+They quickly put the fire out and confirmed it started in the garage.